 Elaboration

-4. We wash the remaining eight leaves of the Chinese cabbage, dry them and remove the hard central part of the leaves.
+4. We wash the remaining eight leaves of Chinese cabbage, dry them and remove the hard central part of the leaves.

-10. On a board and with a very sharp knife , brunoise each and every one of the above vegetables, and place them in a deep bowl .
-Add the minced pork, soy sauce, salt, fine cornmeal and sesame oil .
-Mix until a homogeneous mass is obtained and let it rest for half an hour.
+10. Using a sharp knife on a board , finely chop each and every one of the vegetables above and place them in a deep bowl .
+Add the minced pork, soy sauce, salt, fine corn flour and sesame oil .
+Mix until you obtain a homogeneous dough and let it rest for half an hour.

 Comments